Fitzroy River (Queensland): Reservoirs

-Rookwood Weir was completed in 2023.
-It is the largest weir built in the country since World War II.
+In the main Fitzroy River itself, the 80000 ML Rookwood Weir is predominately used for irrigation of agricultural land in the river's upper reaches; and in the lower reaches, the Eden Bann Weir and the Fitzroy River Barrage, with the latter capable of holding 61000 ML when full, provide potable water to Rockhampton city and surrounds.

 History

 The traditional owners of the area in the Fitzroy River catchment are the Darumbal people, notably the Baiali and Jetimarala clans.
-They called it Toonooba.
+They call the river Toonooba.

 The river was given its English name by European colonial settlers and pastoralists, Charles and William Archer, on 4 May 1853 in honour of Sir Charles FitzRoy, at the time the Governor of the Colony of New South Wales, as Queensland did not become a separate colony until 1859.
 The famous boatbuilder Colin Archer was the first known individual to sail up the river, with his cutter "Ellida".